brennash/FootballDashboard/README.md

 # FootballDashboard
-Flask web-app showing a football dashboard.
+Flask web-app showing a football dashboard, including the league table, the performance metrics associated with the various teams and the predictions on a specified head-to-head between the two teams.